plasma-umass/cwhy/README.md

  -  `--timeout`: pick a different timeout than the default for API calls.
  -  `--show-prompt` (debug): print prompts before calling the API.

-The wrapper mode specifically also has a `--compiler` option to select the underlying compiler to use.
+The wrapper mode specifically also has a `--wrapper-compiler` option to select the underlying compiler to use.

 ## Examples